 Hyundai Exter, rival to Tata Punch, officially launched.
 Check specs and pricing

-Hyundai Exter was officially launched here on Monday at a starting price of ₹5.99 lakh for the base variant and going up to ₹10 lakh for the top variant (ex-showroom prices, introductory).
+Hyundai Exter was officially launched here on Monday at a starting price of ₹5.99 lakh for the base variant and going up to ₹9.31 lakh for the top variant (ex-showroom prices).
 The Hyundai Exter SUV sits as the smallest of all Hyundai SUVs in the Indian market and is also the most affordable in this body type from the brand.

 The Hyundai Exter SUV is making some very big promises in a space that is currently dominated by Tata Punch and has also seen the launch of the Maruti Suzuki Fronx.
 While Venue and Creta remain the power players, Hyundai is pinning its hopes on Exter to complete a strong troika of SUV models.